Broadmeadow Magic FC: History

+2014–Present: National Premier Leagues Northern NSW, NNSWF State Cup and Australia Cup

+The club's first season in the newly established National Premier Leagues Northern NSW, what was formerly the Northern NSW State Football League, saw them finish in 9th place.

 On Tuesday 29 July 2014, Broadmeadow hosted the inaugural FFA Cup game against Brisbane Strikers at Magic Park.
-The game was won by Brisbane Strikers after going into extra time.
-The final score being 1–2 to Brisbane with Scott Pettit scoring the goal for Magic.
+The game was won 2–1 by Brisbane Strikers after going to extra time.

-On Wednesday 29 July 2015, Broadmeadow hosted Heidelberg United FC at Magic Park for the FFA Cup.
-Heidelberg defeated Broadmeadow Magic FC 3–1 with Scott Pettit being Magic's goalscorer.
+On 29 July 2015, Broadmeadow lost 3–1 to Heidelberg United FC at Magic Park in the FFA Cup.

 On 7 May 2016, Jon Griffiths reached 100 caps for the club.

+On 2 August 2017, Broadmeadow lost 4–2 to Moreton Bay United at Wolter Park in the FFA Cup.

-On Wednesday 25 July 2018, Broadmeadow beat Canberra FC 4–1 at Deakin Stadium to secure their first round of 16 place for the FFA Cup.
+On 25 July 2018, Broadmeadow defeated Canberra FC 4–1 at Deakin Stadium to progress to the Round of 16 of the FFA Cup for the first time.
+Magic were then knocked out of the competition after losing 4–0 to Bentleigh Greens at Magic Park.

-On Wednesday 10 November 2021, Broadmeadow hosted Western Sydney Wanderers FC at No.2 Sportground in Newcastle West for the FFA Cup.
-Western Sydney Wanderers FC defeated Broadmeadow Magic FC 3–0.
+On 10 November 2021, Broadmeadow hosted Western Sydney Wanderers FC at No.2 Sportground in Newcastle West in the FFA Cup.
+Western Sydney defeated Magic 3–0.

+On 21 July 2022, Broadmeadow were again drawn against Bentleigh Greens in the Australia Cup.
+Bentleigh Greens won the match 2–1 in extra time at Kingston Heath Soccer Complex.

+On 29 July 2023, Broadmeadow were cup champions for the third time in 2023 editions of the NNSWF State Cup.

+On 4th August 2023, Broadmeadow lost 4–2 to Sydney United at Magic Park in the Australia Cup.

+The club will also compete in the inaugural edition of the Australian Championship after finishing 1st in the regular season of the 2025 NPL NNSW.